risingsudhir/SelfDriving/TrafficSignClassification/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+Next sections provide descritpion of the project, underlying model, training and test results.
+Project can be accessed from github from this [link](https://github.com/risingsudhir/SelfDriving/blob/master/TrafficSignClassification/dlnd_image_classification.ipynb)

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Pandas library has been used to analyse the traffic sign data.
+Below are statistics of the data:

 * The size of training set is 32,799
 * The size of the validation set is 4,410